Logarithmic adic spaces: some foundational results: Log smoothness and log differentials

 \subsection{Log differentials}

 In this subsection, we develop a theory of log differentials from scratch.
 We first introduce log structures and log differentials for Huber rings.

-\begin{defn} \begin{enumerate} \item A \emph{pre-log Huber ring} is a triple $(A, M, \alpha)$ consisting of a \Pth{not necessarily complete} Huber ring $A$, a monoid $M$, and a homomorphism $\alpha: M \to A$ of multiplicative monoids.
-We sometimes denote a pre-log Huber ring just by $(A, M)$, when the homomorphism $\alpha$ is clear from the context.
+\begin{defn}\phantomsection \begin{enumerate} \item A \emph{pre-log Huber ring} is a triple $(A, M, \alpha)$ consisting of a \Pth{not necessarily complete} Huber ring $A$, a monoid $M$, and a homomorphism $\alpha: M \to A$ of multiplicative monoids called a \emph{pre-log structure}.
+We sometimes denote a pre-log Huber ring just by $(A, M)$, when the pre-log structure $\alpha$ is clear from the context.